The Regenerative Practitioner Series

 The Regenerative Practitioner Series is an intensive deep dive for practitioners who are feeling called to take their capability to practice regenerative work to the next level.

 Over the course of the six-month program, participants engage deeply with a methodology for regenerative development that has been developed and extensively field-tested by Regenesis over 27 years and hundreds of projects around the world.

-The Regenerative Practitioner Series has been evolved and refined over a decade of delivery to 800 practitioners in over 30 countries.
+The Regenerative Practitioner Series has been evolved and refined over a decade of delivery to 40+ cohorts of practitioners hailing from over 30 countries.
 Graduates from across a broad diversity of geographies, cultures, and professional disciplines describe the series as an experience that is deeply transformative, and provides a new platform from which to bring transformative processes to your work, your collaborations, and your communities.

 “Hands down the best personal and professional development experience I’ve ever had.”

 “This is amazing and inspiring work that is immediately useful and life-changing on multiple levels.”

 There is rapidly increasing alignment around the imperative need to bring our human communities back into life-giving alignment with the ecological systems that nourish us.
 This requires outer development — projects, initiatives, infrastructure and systems change.

 The Regenerative Practitioner Series is based on the premise that the critical foundation for this outer development is the inner development of new levels of capacity, consciousness, cultural identity and will, both in ourselves as practitioners and in the communities and systems we work within.

 Core to the process of developing a regenerative practice is growing the capacity to work simultaneously on these inner and outer dimensions.